yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

    connection-password=password
    ```

-5. Run the hrp-trino container trinodb/trino image and map the hrp-trino default port 8080 to inside of container port of 8080. <!--Why 8080 here but 8081 in instruction?-->
+5. Run the hrp-trino container trinodb/trino image and map the hrp-trino default port 8081 to the inside of the container port of 8081.

    ```
    docker run \